nxp-imx/imx-sm/sm/doc/rn_intro.md

 Highlights {#RN_HIGH}
 ==========

-- Added system sleep mode support
+- Added support for dynamic rate adjust of audio and video PLLs
-- Add PCA2131 RTC support
-- Support BBM button/alarm booting LMs
 - Misc. improvements and bug fixes

 Note these are highlights of the original release.
 These do not cover changes